Eugenio Dolmo Flores

-Mario Eugenio Dolmo Flores (born 31 July 1965 in Puerto Cortés) is a retired Honduran footballer.
+Mario Eugenio Dolmo Flores (born 31 July 1965) is a retired Honduran footballer.

 Club career

 Born in Puerto Cortés, Flores began his footballing career at local side Platense.
 He soon arrived to renowned Olimpia, where he would make his name later leaving for Santos Laguna.
 In November 2012 he was nominated to become a "Guerrero de Honor" (Warrior of Honour) of Santos.

 He also had a season in Peru with Universitario, where he played alongside compatriot César Obando, and in Costa Rica with Alajuelense.
 After a few seasons back in Honduras he retired after playing on 26 May 2001 for Broncos then moved abroad again to play in El Salvador with Isidro Metapán in the 2002 Clausura.

 He was later dismissed by Nicaraguans Real Estelí in October 2003 and duly finished his career.
 He played with Alex Pineda Chacón, Danilo Galindo, Juan Carlos Espinoza, Nahúm Espinoza and Belarmino Rivera in the Olimpia and they won the CONCACAF Champions League in 1988.